 Estimates of the impact of expected climate change on agriculture in Serbia are not encouraging.
 Based on several models, a drop in yield was projected for almost all arable crops (RS national reports according to the UN Framework Convention on Climate Change, Ministry of Agriculture and Environmental Protection, 2008 and 2015).
-A slight increase is expected in corn yield only, but with intensification of irrigation.
-This leads further to the issue of analysis of irrigation possibilities with regard to the expected availability of water resources due to the expected impacts of climate change on water resources.
+A slight increase is expected in corn yield only, but with the intensification of irrigation.
+This leads further to the issue of analysis of irrigation possibilities concerning the expected availability of water resources due to the expected impacts of climate change on water resources.

-An increase in air temperature will shorten the period of crop growth, potentially reducing yields and thus threatening future global food security (Anwar et al., 201541).
-The reason for the shortening of the growth period is the accelerated development in the conditions of increasing air temperatures followed by the lack of precipitation (Wu et al., 201942).
-Fifteen-year results of these authors showed that the dates of the main phenological growth phases of corn, winter wheat and rice have changed, but they still conclude that the length of the growth period for these crops due to global warming is unlikely to be shortened as predicted by some simulation models.
+An increase in air temperature will shorten the period of crop growth, potentially reducing yields and thus threatening future global food security (Anwar et al., 201545).
+The reason for the shortening of the growth period is the accelerated development in the conditions of increasing air temperatures followed by the lack of precipitation (Wu et al., 201946).
+Fifteenyear results of these authors showed that the dates of the main phenological growth phases of corn, winter wheat and rice have changed, but they still conclude that the length of the growth period for these crops due to global warming is unlikely to be shortened as predicted by some simulation models.
 The shorter duration of the vegetation season, the smaller number of days required from sowing to flowering and the number of days from sowing to ripening is a consequence of the expected increase in air temperature during the year and the increase in temperature sums, as well as the sharp increase in summer and tropical days.
 For the territory of Vojvodina, it is projected that the increase in temperature and summer drought will generally endanger the spring crop more than the winter crop yields.
-The positive effects (extension of the vegetation season) in the winter crop yields are estimated to outweigh the indirect negative effects (Malešević et al., 201143; Lalić et al., 201144).
+The positive effects (extension of the vegetation season) in the winter crop yields are estimated to outweigh the indirect negative effects (Malešević et al., 201147; Lalić et al., 201148).
 Certainly, the effects of climate change will be manifested differently in different regions of Serbia, and it is still not possible to speak reliably about different regional scenarios.
-However, it should be noted that the most important field crop regions of Serbia are located in Vojvodina and in the valleys of larger rivers, and it is in these lower parts that the conditions of dry climate are expected which directly leads to the conclusion that these areas can be expected to be the most vulnerable.
+However, it should be noted

-41 Anwar, M.R., Liu, D.L., Farquharson, R.J., Macadam, I., Abadi, A., Finlayson, J. (2015): Climate change impacts on phenology and yields of five broadacre crops at four climatologically distinct locations in Australia.
+45 Anwar, M.R., Liu, D.L., Farquharson, R.J., Macadam, I., Abadi, A., Finlayson, J. (2015): Climate change impacts on phenology and yields of five broadacre crops at four climatologically distinct locations in Australia.
 Agricultural Systems, 132: 133-144.

-Wu, D., Wang, P., Jiang, C., Yang, J., Huo, Zh., Yu, Q. (2019): Measured Phenology Response of Unchanged Crop Varieties to Long-Term Historical Climate Change.
+46 Wu, D., Wang, P., Jiang, C., Yang, J., Huo, Zh., Yu, Q. (2019): Measured Phenology Response of Unchanged Crop Varieties to Long-Term Historical Climate Change.
 International Journal of Plant Production, 13: 47-58.